 In some English villages the first of November was also known as Caking Day and the males of the town would go from door to door asking for money so that they could purchase Tharf cakes!

-Nowadays, there are many variations of parkin and lots of different family recipes which results in many variations of parkin - including parkin biscuits.
+Nowadays, there are many variations of Parkin and lots of different family recipes which results in many variations - including Parkin biscuits.

-This vegan recipe for parkin biscuits is adapted from an old Be-Ro recipe that was found in the 18th edition of the Be-Ro vintage recipe booklet that was published in 1955.
-Be-Ro is a British flour company that was founded way back in 1875.
-Over the years, Be-Ro have produced many much loved Be-Ro recipe booklets filled with tasty sweet and savoury baking recipes as well as amassing a loyal fan of bakers.
+Our recipe for Parkin biscuits is adapted from an old Be-Ro recipe that was found in the 18th edition of the Be-Ro vintage recipe booklet, published in 1955.
+Be-Ro is a British flour company that was founded in 1875.
+Over the years, Be-Ro have produced popular Be-Ro recipe booklets filled with tasty sweet and savoury baking recipes as well as amassing a loyal fan of bakers.

-The original Be-Ro parkin biscuit recipe featured eggs, dark syrup, dairy milk, and less spices.
-For our adaption we added more syrup in the form of black treacle, and more milk albeit soya milk, and the spices were upped from one teaspoon of ginger to two teaspoons, and a teaspoon of cinnamon was also included.
+The original Be-Ro Parkin biscuit recipe featured eggs, dark syrup, dairy milk, and less spices.
+For our adaption we added more syrup in the form of black treacle, and more milk albeit we used soya milk, and the spices were increased from one teaspoon of ginger to two teaspoons, and a teaspoon of cinnamon was also included.

-The original recipe did not contain baking powder or salt, but our egg-free adaption does include baking powder to give the biscuits a little lift during baking and a wee pinch of salt to aid the baking powder in doing its magic.
+The original recipe did not contain baking powder or salt, but our egg-free adaption does include baking powder to give the biscuits a little lift during baking and a wee pinch of salt to aid the baking powder.

 🥣 How to prepare

-These vegan parkin biscuits are simple to prepare.
-The biscuit dough does not require pre-chilling before being formed into biscuits and baked for a quick 15 minutes.
+These Parkin biscuits are simple to prepare as the biscuit dough does not require pre-chilling before being formed into biscuits and baked for a quick 15 minutes.

-Parkin biscuits are perfect for when you have a hankering for the flavours of traditional parkin cake but don't want to switch the oven on for an hour or longer to bake the cake and then wait days for the cake to develop in the cake tin!
+Parkin biscuits are perfect for when you have a after for the flavours of traditional Parkin cake but don't want to switch the oven on for an hour or longer to bake the cake and then wait days for the cake to develop in the cake tin.

 Step 1: Melt the margarine in a small saucepan and set aside.